Reply To: Were people friendlier in the past than they are today?

 University: Nanjing University

-In my childhood, recalls from my grandparents about their “good old days” have all been etched deep in my mind, even down to the smallest details.
-Those stories presented purer and closer relationships at that time.
-However, huge changes of society have transformed people’s feelings and behaviors today.
+In my childhood, recalls from my grandparents about their old stories, even smallest details, had all left a deep impression on me.
+Those stories presented pure and close relationships in the twentieth century.
+However, despite more social connections through Internet nowadays, relations among people seem to be drifting away.
 Therefore, I have to admit that people in the past were friendlier than people are now.

-Besides, heavy burdens from work and study make time too limited for people to express friendliness.
-After all, everyone has to cherish time to fight for their survival and prosperity.
-To them, following the tight schedule seems more urgent than maintaining relationships with others.
-In many cases, people only focus on computers instead of chatting with others, which makes their relationships much worse.
+Besides, heavy burdens from work make time too limited for people to express friendliness.
+After all, everyone has to cherish time to fight for their survival.
+In order to meet deadlines, people prioritize finishing their work rather than maintaining relationships with others.
+Therefore, people consider friendly chats as just a waste of time.
+Instead, they focus on their tight schedules, which makes their relations more isolated.

-By contrast, simplicity and openness may be the best words to define people’s relationships in the past.
-For instance, before the establishment of market-based economy in China, most of the school leavers were assigned long-term jobs by the government.
-Such stable work renders harmonious working atmosphere because of similar working goals and fewer competitions among people.
-Under this circumstance, people find it easier to make good connections with their colleagues.
+By contrast, simplicity may be the best word to define people’s relationships in the past.
+For instance, before maturity of market economy in China, most of the university graduates attained long-term jobs assigned by the government.
+Such stable work increased cohesion in groups since workers had fewer competitions.
+Under this circumstance, people found it easier to make good connections with their colleagues.

-Unfortunately, people’s friendliness remains decreasing today.
-So I think it is a must for us to discover the hidden friendliness and express it bravely, just like our older generations.
+In a word, people’s friendliness keeps decreasing today.
+So I think it is a must for us to discover the hidden friendliness and express it bravely, just like our older generations did.